rluiten/elm-text-search/README.md

 * sparsevector
  * http://package.elm-lang.org/packages/rluiten/sparsevector/latest

 ### Parts of lunr.js were left out

  * This does not have an event system.
  * Its internal data structure is not compatible.

 ### Notes captured along way writing this.

 * lunr.js
  * tokenStore.remove does not decrement length, but it doesnt use length really only save/load
  * stemmer "lay" -> "lay" "try" -> "tri" is opposite to porter stemmer
 * porter stemmer erlang implementation
  * step5b does not use endsWithDoubleCons which is required afaik to pass the voc.txt output.txt cases

 ### Example

-See examples folder for two examples.
+See examples folder for three examples.
-First example is included here.
+First example is included inline here.

 IndexNewAddSearch.elm
 ```elm